0dot0repeating/dakka/README.md

 ## COLORFUL HELL

 This mod has explicit support for Colorful Hell.
-Simply grab colorful\_dakka.pk3 from the addons/ directory, and load the mods in the order:
+Simply grab colorful\_dakka.pk3 from the addons/ directory (protip: hit the "Raw" button), and load the mods in the order:

 - Any maps you're using
 - Dakka